rancherlabs/dep-fetch/docs/implementation.md

 The atomic install flow (temp file → rename) is the safety net: if two invocations somehow ran simultaneously, the worst case is a redundant download.
 A partial binary landing in `bin_dir` is not possible.

-Concurrent invocations against a *shared* `bin_dir` (e.g. a mounted cache volume with multiple jobs writing to the same path) are not supported and could produce inconsistent sidecar state.
+Concurrent invocations against a *shared* `bin_dir` (e.g. a mounted cache volume with multiple jobs writing to the same path) are not supported and could produce inconsistent receipt state.

 ---